Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 > Guaranteed O(N * log(N)) worst case comparisons.

-The same structure as the one found in [introsort](https://en.wikipedia.org/wiki/Introsort) is used by ipnsort to avoid the well-known O(N^2) worst-case of Quicksort.
+The same structure as the one found in [introsort](https://en.wikipedia.org/wiki/Introsort) is used by ipnsort to avoid the well-known O(N^2) worst-case of quicksort.
 Once a recursion depth of 2 * log2(N) is reached, it switches to heapsort.

 > Guaranteed O(N) comparisons for fully ascending and descending inputs.